ingararntzen/timingdocs/docs/source/axis.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The axis also supports *partial* cue modification. *Partial* modification means to modify *only* the cue interval or *only* cue data.
-For convenience, partial cue modification allows this to be done, without requiring that the *unmodified* part of the cue is restated.
+The axis also supports *partial* cue modification. *Partial* modification means to modify *only* the cue interval or *only* the cue data.
+For convenience, partial cue modification allows this to be done without restating the *unmodified* part of the cue.
 Partial cue modification is specified simply by omitting the property which is not to be replaced.
 The omitted property will then be preserved from the *pre-existing* cue.
 This yields four types of cue arguments for the **update** operation:

 =====  ========================================  ====================
 Type   Cue parameter                             Text